Postings with tag: remembrance

 I was angry with somebody.
 This person, who believed it was okay to put down others because he disagreed with their views, needed some reason put into his head.
 He has so much knowledge, so much education, but it's worth nothing with a personality like that.
 Knowledge is nothing without…

-A great uncle of mine died on the Western Front from battle wounds received at Arras and during WW2 another great uncle remarked on the poppies again at Arras.The spirits of our dead kin have come up to greet us he said.
+A great-uncle of mine died on the Western Front from battle wounds received at Arras.During WW2 another great uncle remarked on the poppies as they marched through Arras.The spirits of our dead kin have come to greet us, he said.

 Written in the form of a memoir, Effie tells the story of how she and her brother, Vladimir, had become lost in the world; their wayward teenage years.

 Life after death, what will people say about you when you're gone?
 Will they speak right or say wrong about you.
 Will they have something good to hold unto in memory of you.
 Think deep, it is easier to correct your wrongs while still alive, but same cannot be done…